yijia2413/vagrant-cascading-hadoop-cluster/README.md

 Puppet will download the Cascading SDK 2.2-wip and put all SDK tools in the `PATH`.
 The SDK itself can be found in `/opt/CascadingSDK`.

+## HBase

+This version of the cluster also contains [Apache HBase](http://hbase.apache.org).
+The layout on disk is similar to Hadoop.
+The distributition is in `/opt/hbase-<version>`.
+You can start the HBase cluster like so.

+    > sudo start-hbase.sh

+Te Hadoop cluster must be running, before you issue this command, since HBase requires HDFS to be up and running.

+To cluster is shut down like so:

+    > sudo stop-hbase.sh

+The setup is fully distributed. `hadoop1`, `hadoop2` and `hadoop3` are running a [zookeeper](http://zookeeper.apache.org) instance and a region-server each.
+The HBase master is running on the `master` VM.

+The webinterface of the master is http://master.local:60010.

 ## Hacking & Troubleshooting

 ### Storage locations

 The namenode stores the `fsimage` in `/srv/hadoop/namenode`.
 The datanodes  are storing all data in `/srv/hadoop/datanode`.

 ### Puppet